-FITCHBURG STATE GENERAL EDUCATION ACTION PLAN
+FITCHBURG STATE UNIVERSITY GENERAL EDUCATION ACTION PLAN

 Take a look at the suggested activities in the Action Plan below.
 You do not need to complete all these tasks, but it is a place to start generating ideas.
 Think about what you would like to work on now in order to feel well prepared to enter your career field or graduate school upon graduation.
 Use the blank My Action Plan tool with your advisor to come up with the action items that are priorities for you.
+Revisit and revise this action plan each semester.

+FOUNDATION

+EXPLORATION

+INTEGRATION

-Revisit and revise this action plan cach schester.
-FOUNDATION EXPLORATION INTEGRATION ACHIEVE ACADEMIC MILESTONES Complete First Year Experience, Writing I, Writing II, and Quantitative Reasoning courses in the first year.
+ACHIEVE ACADEMIC MILESTONES Complete First Year Experience, Writing I, Writing II, and Quantitative Reasoning courses in the first year.

 Prioritize taking your World Languages Speaking and Listening requirement in the first or second year.
-Take advantage of Academic Coaching and Tutoring Center.
-Develop critical and creative thinking skills by exploring General Education courses that align with your interests and major.
-If you have the option of earning a Bachelor of Arts for your major, consider continuing with language courses.
+Take advantage of Academic Coaching and Tutoring develop critical and creative thinking skills by exploring deneral Education courses that align with your interest you have the option of earning a Bachelor of Arts fo our major, consider continuing with language course

 Take advanced General Education coursework that complements your interests and major.

-Discuss the benefits of taking a minor to fulfill Integration requirement with your advisor.
-JOIN THE CAMPUS COMMUNITY Attend Rock the Block.
-Attend university extracurricular events encouraged by First Year Experience.
-Follow the General Education Program on social media.
-Attend university and department events and reflect on how they relate to General Education learning.
-Become a Peer Mentor.
-Attend study abroad, internship, and/or career fairs on campus.
-EXPLORE CIVIC & GLOBAL ENGAGEMENT Consider taking a World Language.
-Consider continuing courses in a world language.
+Discuss the benefits of taking a minor to fulfill Integration equirement with your advisor.

+JOIN THE CAMPUS COMMUNITY

+Attend university extra First Year Experience.

+Follow the General Education Program on social media

+Attend university and department events and ref how they relate to General Education learning.
+Become a Peer Mentor

+EXPLORE CIVIC & GLOBAL ENGAGEMENT Consider taking a World Language

+Consider continuing courses in a world language

 Consider taking Study Abroad or Civic Engagement for Integrative High-Impact Practice (IHIP).

-PREPARE FOR LIFE AFTER GRADUATION Develop foundational skills of reading, writing, quantitative reasoning, information literacy, and speaking and listening.
-Talk with Peer Mentors.
+PREPARE FOR LIFE AFTFD GRADUATION

 Watch video or attend workshop on benefits and logistics of the General Education Program.

-Continue to develop foundational skills in Exploration courses.
-Meet with a Caneer Services and Advising Center advisor, especially to discuss how to leverage your General Education learning.
-Develop a General Education resume.
-Reflect on the benefits of your Integrative High-Impact Practice (HHP) experience.
+Continue to develop foundational skills in Exploration

+Meet with a Career Services and Advising Center advisor, especially to discuss how to leverage your General Education learning.

+Develop a General Education resume

+Reflect on the benefits of your Integrative High-Impact Practice (IHIP) experience.

 Participate in the Undergraduate Conference for Research and Creative Practice.

-Note for Transfer Students: This plan is not rigid and you may be at different points in each section than your class year.
-This plan is just a starting point to discuss with your advisor and customize for the experiences you want to have before completing your degree.